|

 After repeated use the sand and wax can always be returned to

 the earth without any detriment to the environment.
+Therefore

-material, subsequently becoming an environmental hazard upon disposal.
+becoming an environmental hazard upon disposal.

 Very often, even with jewellery making, the best environmental